idanieljana/ts-bootcamp/src/w-01/README.md

-# Workshop 1: Javascript Project
+# Block 1: Javascript Project

 ## Topics described:

 Project structuring examples (for web, for nodejs)

-Dependency management: npm, yarn (installation, working with cache and registry)
+Dependency management: npm, yarn

 ## Goal:

-After this workshop you will be able to create your own simple projects.
+After this workshop you will be able to create your own simple web application projects.

 ## Sections: